phyloref/phyloref.github.io/_posts/blog/2017-05-05-welcoming-guanyang.md

 [ARBOR]).
 This search has recently concluded, and we are delighted to welcome Dr. [Guanyang Zhang] to our team.

-Guanyang is a taxonomist and an evolutionary biologist.
+Guanyang is a taxonomist, an entomologist, and an evolutionary biologist.
 He obtained a PhD in entomology from the University of California, Riverside (UCR), where he worked in [Christiane Weirauch's lab] on the taxonomy, phylogenetics, and evolution of assassin bugs (Reduviidae).
 After